Gajol/Content/Technology-Projects/Performance Review Workflow.md

 Concept:

-Someone will provide one or more lists of all the emplooyees to have PER reviews.
+Someone will provide one or more lists of all the employees to have PER reviews.
 The list will include all the information needed to create the task.
 This might include:

 - employee:  name, id, email
 - supervisor name:
 - hr tm prime or group:

 Options: